-If you are afraid of having your picture taken or being looked at by other people, you could have scopophobia.
+If you are afraid of having your picture taken, being watched, or being looked at by other people, you could have scopophobia.
 There are ways to find out.

 I remember being frightened right before speech class.
 I knew that everyone would be staring at me, and maybe some of them would be making fun of me too.
 However, since I really don’t have scopophobia, I pushed through the speech and completed about five more assignments during the semester.